vigneshshiv/vigneshshiv/README.md

 Today, I knack for critical thinking, empathy and creativity to create viable and impactful solutions using these technologies.

-- 🔭 I’m currently working on building some cool stuff's for B2C products.
+- 🔭 I’m currently working on building some cool stuff's for B2C products
 - 📫 How to reach me: **vigneshshiv** is my default username for all social media
-- ⚡ Fun fact: When I'm not firefighting at work / busy in coding, I love to Drive to hills station to engage with nature and improving my photography skills
+- ⚡ Fun fact: When I'm not firefighting at work / busy in coding, I would love to drive to hills station to engage with nature and improving my photography skills

 **I think one should never stop learning and go through a process of acquiring knowledge**